goodwill80/Volunteer_Management_System-_VMS/README.md

 2. Go to https://delicate-kangaroo-fe57dd.netlify.app/ to generate a bearer token from Firebase, and copy the token to clipboard.
 3. Go to http://localhost:8080/swagger-ui/index.html and paste the token in Bearer Authorization.
 4. Proceed to test the routes.
+5. H2 Database can be accessed via http://localhost:8080/h2

 ## Link to front-end (Demo)
 Coming soon!